mactul/powermake/documentation.md

 > [!NOTE]
 > This documentation is not complete, if you struggle to do something, do not hesitate to ask a question in the [discussions section](https://github.com/mactul/powermake/discussions/categories/q-a), it may be that the feature you search for is undocumented.

+### Generating a PowerMake

+PowerMake comes with a shell command: `powermake`.
+Often pip install scripts in `~/.local/bin`, so if this location is not in your path (usually pip warn you about this), you have to use `python -m powermake` to run the script.

+Just run `powermake` (or `python -m powermake`) in a project folder and it will generate a default powermake for you.

+You can edit this default powermake to better fit your needs, once you've run `powermake` (or `python -m powermake`) at least one time, a file will appear in `~/.powermake/default_powermake.py`.
+Just edit this file and to what you want as the default powermake template.
+To reset the default, just delete the file and run `powermake`

+The `powermake` script is no more than a classic powermake script (like the one in [Quick Example](#quick-example)), which instead of compiling a C code, generates a file named `makefile.py`.
+This means that you have access to all usual command line options.
+Just type `powermake --help` to see them.

+Some options will not make a ton of sense, for example running `powermake -m` will just generate an empty makefile (see [Compatibility with GNU Make](#gnu-make)), but they are still available.

 ### Command line arguments